 - Communicating Complexity

-A NOTE ABOUT GENERAL EDUCATION REQUIREMENTS: It is relatively easy for EVST majors to pick up at least five Core Curriculum Requirements (CA, CM, ES, MM, SM, and UD—see College Catalog for descriptions) as they meet course requirements for the major.
-And because the EVST major is interdisciplinary (INTD), students in this major meet the college's INTD general education requirements without specifically taking the INTD and Team Taught INTD required of all Hiram students.
+A Note about General Education Requirements: It is relatively common for EVST majors to complete at least five Core Curriculum Requirements (CA, CM, ES, MM, SM, and UD—see College Catalog for descriptions) while meeting course requirements for the major.
+Additionally, completion of the EVST major fulfills the College’s INTD general education requirements.